Sports Injury Surgery

 The

-ultimate goal of course is to avoid surgery if possible.
+ultimate goal of course is to avoid a sports injury surgery if possible.
 Unfortunately,

 depending on the severity of your injury and the structures involved,